San Marino in the Eurovision Song Contest 2022

 To promote the entry, Lauro released the song as a digital download, lyric video and a music video consisting of the performance of the entry at Una voce per San Marino.
-A promotional tour was initially scheduled, but appearances were susbequently canceled due to the rise in COVID-19 cases occurring at the time.
+A promotional tour was initially scheduled, but appearances were subsequently canceled due to the rise in COVID-19 cases occurring at the time.
 San Marino was drawn to compete in the second semi-final of the Eurovision Song Contest 2022 which took place on 12 May 2022.
 Performing during the show seventh in the running order, "Stripper" was not announced among the top 10 entries of its semi-final and therefore did not qualify to compete in the final.
 It was later revealed that San Marino placed 14th out of the 18 participating countries in the semi-final with 50 points.